Essential Tulum Packing List

 Packing a few different pairs of shorts will ensure you always have a dry pair when you need one.
 It’s also handy to take a few different styles so you can mix and match your outfits a little.
 I suggest taking:

-- One pair of athletic shorts – Breathable, quick-dry athletic shorts are perfect for outdoor adventures in Tulum.
+- One pair of athletic shorts—Breathable, quick-dry athletic shorts are perfect for outdoor adventures in Tulum.
 You’ll be comfortable in these as you tour archaeological sites or poke around town on a bike or scooter.

 Looking for the best things to do in Mexico?
-This is my favorite platform for booking tours!
+TripAdvisor.com is my FAVORITE website and App for booking tours!

 Swimsuits